 This document is a policy statement and is not intended as practice guidance.
 It is not meant to be definitive or overly prescriptive as the finer details of practice and procedure will still need to be developed depending on the exact nature of any new legislation.
-Fuller debate will also be required to accommodate patients‟ needs in a variety of settings across all of the home countries.
+Fuller debate will also be required to accommodate patients’ needs in a variety of settings across all the home countries.

-The document seeks to provide information and a clear steer on the requirements of the pharmacy profession, to government policymakers, other professional bodies, health and social care colleagues, patients, the public and other key stakeholders in order to support pharmacist engagement.
+The document seeks to provide information and a clear steer on the requirements of the pharmacy profession, to government policymakers, other professional bodies, health and social care colleagues, patients, the public and other key stakeholders to support pharmacist engagement.

 If legislation is passed, pharmacists will have a key role in developing suitable protocols and guidance for prescribers.
 Policymakers need to recognise and be aware that the role of pharmacists goes far beyond supply of the required medication.

 RPS will work closely with policymakers and legislators to ensure that any legislation and subsequent regulations give careful consideration to the principles outlined in this framework to ensure that the first considerations of patients are respected at all times; that pharmacists, sympathetic to any changes in the law, are engaged and that unnecessary anxiety amongst those who would not wish to be involved is prevented.
-Issues regarding personal, ethical and moral conscience, such as assisted suicide, can generate debate, but the views of the individual must be respected.
+Issues regarding personal, ethical and moral conscience, such as assisted dying, can generate debate, but the views of the individual must be respected.
 In respecting personal viewpoints, professional responsibility requires clinicians to accommodate these issues in ways which combine compassion with legal and medical integrity.

-Recent proposals for changes in the law have sought to address solely the situation of a mentally competent person suffering from a terminal condition, whose quality of life has deteriorated to the extent that they now determine it to be intolerable and that they wish to end their life at a time of their choosing, rather than by the natural course of their disease.
-It is therefore in this context that we are specifically examining the issues around assisted suicide from a pharmacy perspective and have not yet addressed the wider issue of either euthanasia or a broader patient group.
+Proposals for changes in the law have sought to address solely the situation of a mentally competent person suffering from a terminal condition, whose quality of life has deteriorated to the extent that they now determine it to be intolerable and that they wish to end their life at a time of their choosing, rather than by the natural course of their disease.
+It is therefore in this context that we are specifically examining the issues around assisted dying from a pharmacy perspective and have not yet addressed the wider issue of either euthanasia or a broader patient group.

-Mental capacity - A person is considered mentally capable if they fit with the definitions of the Mental Capacity Act (England and Wales) 2005 and the Adults with Incapacity (Scotland) Act 2000.
+Mental capacity - A person is considered mentally capable if they fit with the definitions of the Mental Capacity Act (England and Wales) 2005 and the Adults with Incapacity (Scotland) Act 2000 10,11.

-Legal protection - There must be explicit protection in place in any legislation for pharmacists, pharmacy technicians and other health care professionals to be protected from prosecution when participating in the approved process for an assisted suicide procedure.
+Legal protection - There must be explicit protection in place in any legislation for pharmacists, pharmacy technicians and other health care professionals to be protected from prosecution when participating in the approved process for an assisted dying procedure.
 We would not anticipate any non-regulated pharmacy support staff to be involved in any of these procedures.

 Criteria - All safeguards initially agreed in any prospective legislation need to be effective and rigorously applied.
 The criteria for eligibility should be steadfast and unable to be altered without proceeding through the primary legislative process.
 Comparisons have been drawn to the parallel with the 1968 Abortion law where there has been criticism that the criteria for eligibility have not been upheld as was originally intended.

 If assisted dying procedures were to be available outside the NHS then there would still be an issue of affordability and accessibility.
-This particular form of care is unique and must not conflict with the commercial considerations of a private sector organisation and therefore we feel strongly it should stay within the NHS.
+This form of care is unique and must not conflict with the commercial considerations of a private sector organisation and therefore we feel strongly it should stay within the NHS.

 Mental competence and eligibility - A person must be capable of making an informed decision i.e. have the mental capacity to do so.
-We recognise that this will exclude people with Dementia or Alzheimer‟s disease which are also terminal illnesses.
+We recognise that this will exclude people with Dementia or Alzheimer’s disease which are also terminal illnesses.
 However, this is a different situation from someone requesting assistance to change the timing of their inevitable death from a physical illness, probably shortening it by just a few days or weeks.

 Alternative options - It must not be assumed that when a person presents with a request for assistance to end his/her life that this is indeed their actual first choice.
-People may present with a request for assisted suicide when they are not aware of all the alternative options available to them.
+People may present with a request for assisted dying when they are not aware of all the alternative options available to them.
 It is imperative that the best possible standard of palliative care is provided and that all options have been fully explored in a multidisciplinary, holistic approach to care.

-Patients should be given the opportunity to discuss the alternative options available to them, to give a clearer understanding of the scope and range of the best practice available in palliative care, including pain management, as well as fully explaining the assisted suicide procedure, covering risks and expectations.
+Patients should be given the opportunity to discuss the alternative options available to them, to give a clearer understanding of the scope and range of the best practice available in palliative care, including pain management, as well as fully explaining the assisted dying procedure, covering risks and expectations.

 Mechanical devices might be required to overcome physical disability as some people by nature of their illness will not be able to swallow solids, or drink from a cup without a straw or without spilling.
 This aspect should be discussed in the care plan.

-Facilitators - We support the concept of an independent facilitator of the person‟s choosing who would not necessarily be a health professional but would be present to witness the death and aid in all administrative tasks as required.
+Facilitators - We support the concept of an independent facilitator of the person’ s choosing who would not necessarily be a health professional but would be present to witness the death and aid in all administrative tasks as required.
 They would complete the multidisciplinary training along with health professionals and be competent in the requirements around safekeeping, storage, security and disposal of the medication being used.

 Assessment - Two doctors should carry out a full assessment of the patient, which carries the responsibility for ensuring that the patient fits the necessary eligibility criteria before a lethal prescription can be issued.
 Whenever possible the patient and patient history should be known to one of the assessors.